 Still not convinced?

-According to a study conducted by the Cleveland Clinic for their health PSA campaign “MENtion It,” only three out of five receive an annual physical exam.
-Why are men not going to the doctor more often?
+According to the 2016 results from the Cleveland Clinic in their annual health PSA campaign “MENtion It,” only three out of five men received an annual physical exam.

 The Cleveland Clinic study concluded that men simply don’t talk about their health issues enough.
-Only 7% of men discussed their health with their friends, while much higher rates brought up their job, current events or sports.
+Only seven percent of men discussed their health with their friends, while much higher rates brought up their job, current events or sports.

-On top of that, 53% of men claimed that they just don’t talk about their health altogether.
-Since there isn’t a culture of men openly talking about their health issues, they don’t get the encouragement from friends and family to go to the doctor as often as they should.
+On top of that, 53 percent of men claimed that they just don’t talk about their health altogether.
+Since there isn’t a culture of men openly talking about their health issues, they don’t get the encouragement from friends and family to go to a healthcare professional as often as they should.

 This could very well be attributed to the self-perpetuating myth that men should be reserved about their personal lives.
 However, there could also be a more medical explanation to this phenomenon.